The Bridge to Total Freedom: Costs

-All steps on the Bridge cost money.

-Former Scientologist Mike Rinder writes in his book, "In the scientology world, the carrot of ultimate spiritual enlightenment and happiness keeps the donkeys moving up the Bridge and, of course, paying more money.
+Each step on the bridge costs money, and each step is a prerequisite for the one that follows.
+(Note: Quotation: "In the scientology world, the carrot of ultimate spiritual enlightenment and happiness keeps the donkeys moving up the Bridge and, of course, paying more money.
 Nothing is free in scientology.
 Every level of the Bridge has an exact cost, with prices growing steeper the higher one ascends.
-[A high level called] NOTs also became a huge moneymaker."

-Costs at the lowest (beginning) end of the Bridge can be quite inexpensive, with the costs rising the higher you go on the Bridge.
-The cost of going up the Bridge has risen drastically over the years.
+[A high level called] NOTs also became a huge moneymaker.")
+Costs at the lowest (beginning) end of the bridge can be quite inexpensive, with the costs rising the higher you go on the bridge.
+The cost of going up the bridge has risen drastically over the years.
 In the late 1960s, shortly after the first OT levels were released, prices ranged from $75 to $875 per OT level.
 In the 1970s, the price for a complete OT package was around $3,000.
 By the 1990s, prices had risen to several thousand and even tens of thousands per level, with a conservative estimate of $300,000–$400,000 to complete up to OT VIII (in 1991 dollars).

-Costs inflate further when the Church of Scientology orders Scientologists to re-do one or several steps they have already done, or management releases a new version of an old step, such as was done with OT VIII almost immediately after release.
-Both practices are fairly common.
+Costs inflate further when the Church of Scientology orders Scientologists to re-do one or several steps they have already done, inserts a new step or requirement on the bridge, or management releases a new version of an old step, such as was done with the New Era Dianetics reissued in 1978, and OT VIII which was changed almost immediately after its release in 1988.
+Such practices are fairly common.

+Those who cannot afford to pay the high costs are encouraged to join staff where they are promised their training and auditing would be free, called "enhancement".
+(Note: Quotation: "But most people who join it don't have that kind of money to spend.
+Many pay for their courses by leaving their jobs and going to work for Scientology in exchange for training units—often for a small salary besides ($40 a week for about 40 hours of work in New York).")
+The risk is that staff must sign a contract for the full amount of the services, and if they break their contract and leave staff, they are presented with a for the full price of all auditing and training services they received while on staff.